cerner/fhir.cerner.com/content/soarian/dstu2/diagnostic/diagnostic-report.md

 Notes:

 * See details regarding special [date](../../#special-information-regarding-date-parameters) requirements.
-* If the query date parameter is null in the query, the API will return all qualifying records.
+* If the date parameter is null in the query, the API will return all qualifying records.
 * If a single date parameter is included, the response will include all qualifying records dated that day.
 * If a valid date range is used in the query, the API will return all qualifying records within the dates specified.
 * If an invalid date range is used in the query, the API will error with code [500] [common-errors].
 Please refer to [Special information regarding date parameters] [date-parameter].